ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_applications.md

 $ roslaunch open_manipulator_controller open_manipulator_controller.launch dynamixel_usb_port:=/dev/ttyUSB0
 ```

-If the master OpenManipulator controller has been launched successfully, the terminal will show the following message.
+If the master OpenManipulator-X controller has been launched successfully, the terminal will show the following message.

 ```
 SUMMARY